Home Vancouver Events Calendar Metro Vancouver Cycling Races Vancouver’s Rotary Ride for Hearing Bike Ride Fundraising Event

 Ride for Hearing Registration Details

-People interested in participating in the event can register online as an individual or as a team.
-In both cases, full-price registration for the main ride in 2025 was $100 for teenagers and adults.
-Early bird registration cost $50 or $60 depending on when you signed up.
+As of mid-April, registration for 2026 is not yet live.
+Registration for last year’s main ride was $100 for teenagers and adults.
+Early bird registration costs $50 or $60, depending on when you signed up.
 Kids ages 12 and under cost $10.
-Riders are also expected to raise at least $300 in donations through pledges from friends and family.
 The family ride this past year cost just $25 for adults and $10 for children.

+Riders are encouraged to raise at least $350, while corporate teams are asked to raise $500 per rider.
 As an extra incentive to raise as much money as possible, all riders who collect more than $300 are automatically entered into draws to win prizes.
 There are also separate draws for people who raise over $500, as well as a grand prize draw for riders who collect at least $1,000.

 Visit the Rotary Vancouver website to register for this event, or to make a donation.